Conversational polyrhythms, Uniting distinct psychological dispositions by means of polyrhythmic dialogue

 Looking for new composers

-In the current pandemic, we experience the frustration that arises when the language is not polyrhythmic nor polyvalent.
-There is a striking absence of anyone who can embrace in speech simultaneously: the numerous family confined in a small apartment, the sciëntist developing a vaccine, the ic-nurse surroundings by dying patients, the politician looking at statistics, the young and the old, the sick and the healthy…
+In the current pandemic, we experience the frustration that arises when the language is neither polyrhythmic nor polyvalent.
+There is a striking absence of anyone who can embrace simultaneously within speech: the numerous families confined in a small apartment, the sciëntist developing a vaccine, the ic-nurse surroundings by dying patients, the politician looking at statistics, the young and the old, the sick and the healthy…

-Another widely published report of lacking polyrhythmic conversation is encountered in US politics.
-Several well-known tunes heard ad infinitum.
+Another widely published report of a lack of polyrhythmic conversation is encountered in US politics.
+Several well-known tunes are heard ad infinitum.
 Rep, Dem, Trump, Conspiracy, but no band on the horizon that can make music adopting these popular tunes simultaneously.

 Estranged from ourselves

 Why do we stop synthesizing new information in our social conversation at a certain point?
 It seems we are all like the young lawyer in his new classy firm, all adapted, and tip-top, who gets his “not just another day at the office” when his rural parents decide on a surprise visit, leading to years of collegial teasing about the endless amount of awkward details of this encounter.